Dance Education in Uganda

 Visa: A valid visa to enter Uganda is required.
 To apply, you must have: a valid passport with at least 6 months remaining until it expires, 2 fully completed application forms (which can be found at the Ugandan Embassy website), 2 passport-type photos, an International Certificate of Vaccination for Yellow Fever, a copy of round-trip airline tickets (or itinerary/letter of confirmation from your travel agent) and a $50 money order for single-entry visitor visa fee (you may purchase a money order from any U.S. Post Office).

-For more information or to download visa application forms you can go online at Ugandan Embassy web site.
+For more information please visit the Permanent Mission of the Republic of Uganda.
 When applying for a visa, make sure to apply for the Tourist Visa – not a student visa.
 (Student visas are a designation for those going abroad for a university semester program.)
 You should obtain your visa in advance of your departure.
 To be on the safe side, please submit your application at least 1-2 months before departure.
 Please be aware that it takes approximately 2 days to receive your visa once you have applied.
+To download a visa application form, click here.

 Vaccinations: In order to enter Uganda, visitors are required to show evidence of yellow fever vaccination for this mosquito-borne disease endemic to the tropical belt.
 Students should visit a health-care provider to determine the medications for vaccine-preventable diseases and other diseases.
 Make a visit at least 4–6 weeks before your trip to allow time for your vaccines to take effect and, if necessary, to start taking medicine to prevent any illness.
 The NYU Health Center recommends vaccinations specifically for: Hepatitis A, Typhoid, Polio Booster, Tetanus (make sure your shot is up-to-date), and Malaria.